Roll20-Pathfinder-Character-Sheet/Roll20-Pathfinder-Character-Sheet/README.md

 ### Viewing in Roll20
 **Option 1:** Use the bundled index.html from the ./dist or ./prod folder accordingly and the pathfinder.css, translation.json, and sheet.json as included in the ./src folder.
 These files can be copied as raw text directly into a Custom game's, "Game Settings" editor (HTML|CSS|TRANSLATION).
 Do not rely on the Preview tab.
 Always view the sheet in-game for an accurate load.

-**Option 2:** Sync a Sandbox game to your local files using Scott C's Chrome browser extension "Roll20 API and Sheet Autouploader" https://chromewebstore.google.com/detail/roll20-api-and-sheet-auto/hboggmcfmaakkifgifjbccnpfmnegick You may need to create a symbolic link https://www.howtogeek.com/16226/complete-guide-to-symbolic-links-symlinks-on-windows-or-linux/ for the ./src/pathfinder.css and/or the ./src/translation.json to the ./dist and ./prod folders so the extension can easily detect local changes.
+**Option 2:** Sync a Sandbox game to your local files using Scott C's Chrome browser extension [Roll20 API and Sheet Autouploader](https://chromewebstore.google.com/detail/roll20-api-and-sheet-auto/hboggmcfmaakkifgifjbccnpfmnegick) You may need to create a [Symbolic link](https://www.howtogeek.com/16226/complete-guide-to-symbolic-links-symlinks-on-windows-or-linux/) for the ./src/pathfinder.css and/or the ./src/translation.json to the ./dist and ./prod folders so the extension can easily detect local changes.

 #### curl